zx80/flask-simple-auth/docs/DOCUMENTATION.md

 ### Authentication Schemes

-Authentication schemes are enabled with directive `FSA_AUTH`.
+Authentication schemes are enabled with mandatory directive `FSA_AUTH`.
 The available schemes are:

 - `none`

-  Deactivate authentication.
+  No authentication.
-  This is the default.
+  This is necessary for opening routes (`authorize="OPEN"`).

 - `httpd`